souche/flowbased_wiki_cn/Concepts.md

 ### Data processing

 In FBP data processing is focused on handling streams of packets and embedded sub streams.
-The common analogy is to think about a series of machines that communicate with conveyor belts, each with its own inputs and ouput ports.
+The common analogy is to think about a series of machines that communicate with conveyor belts, each with its own inputs and output ports.
 Designs should be oriented to data transformations and filtering.
 Since data between each process is buffered, asynchronous operation is achieved, freeing the developer from additional logic to handle it.
 Another interesting idea is that bypassing a process is trivial, and so is storing intermediate steps.

 ## Information packets

 Information packets are in constant debate, but at the end of the day it depends on the application domain.
 The general consensus is that the packet should carry data that is serializable and passive in its nature.
 Sending an instantiated Video Player in a packet is an example of what should not be done, and instead sending the individual frames would be the correct approach.
-The packet should contain a reusable data type, and depending on the implementation, allow for features like adding dictionary entries with other packets as values, attaching packets as siblings forming tree structures, ownership to stop other processes from altering a packet, schemas for validating dictionary entries, etc.
+The packet should contain a reusable data type, and depending on the implementation, allow for features like adding dictionary entries with other packets as values, attaching packets as siblings forming tree structures, ownership to stop other processes from altering a packet, schema for validating packet data, etc.

 ### Initial information packets
 In a Graph , each Process can have several Initial Information Packets that serve as configuration.
 They do not get pushed into a port until the process issues a RECEIVE or READ on that port.
 Think of them as passive packets.